irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 NOTE: Go to Slide 2

-**Scope Statement:** During this 40-minute block of instruction, the students will learn to generate and refine AI content using structured techniques.
+**Scope Statement:** During this 40-minute block of instruction, the participants will learn to generate and refine AI content using structured techniques.
 They will participate in practical exercises to apply these techniques and gain confidence in their ability to use AI tools effectively.

 ## Publish and Process